Most leaking hot water heater problems are caused by plumbing connections, parts, or valves leaking.

 A quick, temporary fix for a leaky drain valve is to screw a garden hose cap onto the valve.

 A garden hose sprayer works well also.
+Don't do this if

 An electric water heater can leak around the elements.